Last Updated on March, 2023 by Edison

 Case Study #2 The Billion Dollar Sales Letter

+It’s one of the most successful single advertising of all time.
 This letter is responsible for 2 billion dollars in revenue for the Wall Street Journal.

 I would suggest reading it out loud as much as possible.

-How it keeps you interested.
+Try to understand why every word was chosen, what thoughts are used, what emotions it evokes as you read it, and how it keeps you interested.
 How it develops its argument and persuades you to buy now.
 (Click to Enlarge)

 Case Study #3 Giorgio Letters